-Diversity directly impacts employee engagement and productivity, particularly among millennials.
+Diversity and inclusion in the workplace directly impact employee engagement and productivity, particularly among millennials.
 A report stated that 83% of millennials said they would engage their organization more if it had an inclusive culture.

 You would think that these findings were enough to overhaul the approach to human resources.
-However, it is apparent that the incredible value of diversity and inclusion alone cannot change biases.
+However, the incredible value of diversity and inclusion alone cannot change biases.
 What is needed is genuine self-reflection and the desire for genuine change.

 Take Time to Learn About Diversity and Inclusion

-Before you can apply diversity, you have to first define diversity.
-Diversity in the workplace means having a group of different people based on gender, religion, race, generation, sexual orientation, and much more.
+Before you can apply diversity, you have first to define diversity.
+Diversity in the workplace means having different people based on gender, religion, race, generation, sexual orientation, and much more.

 Diversity and inclusion refer to almost the same thing.
 One company sums it up as “diversity is the mix of people; inclusion is getting the mix to work well together.”

-To leverage the advantages of diversity, senior leaders have to change the intentional and unintentional biases of hiring and promotion.
+To leverage the advantages of diversity, senior leaders have to change the intentional and unintentional hiring and promotion biases.

-Making diverse employees visible and ranking members of an organization helps change the biases that have become ingrained in company culture.
-Homogeneous organizations are limited by their narrow composition, missing out on fresh perspectives and the competitive advantages it brings with it.
+Making diverse and inclusive employees visible and ranking members of an organization helps change the biases ingrained in company culture.
+Homogeneous organizations are limited by their narrow composition, missing out on fresh perspectives and the competitive advantages it brings with them.